 Career development is vital for morale and productivity in this beleaguered sector, and to remove it altogether makes no sense, when staff costs are being reduced by the institutions as required.
 But beyond that, it is unacceptable for the institutions of the state to seek to punish universities with penalties that lie outside their jurisdiction.

-It is to be hoped that the HEA re-thinks its position in this matter.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+It is to be hoped that the HEA re-thinks its position in this matter.higher education, university comment below, or link to this permanent URL from your own site.